Author's Avatar

 What are the monthly repayments on a £150,000 mortgage?

-The answer relies on a variety of factors, including:
+Your repayments on a £150,000 mortgage will depend on a variety of factors, including:

-Repayment mortgage: These are the most common types of mortgages.
-Each month, you will repay part of the capital (the amount you borrowed) and part of the interest.
-This often results in higher monthly repayments, especially when compared to an interest-only mortgage.
-This is because the former includes a portion of the loan capital each month, while the latter solely covers the interest payable.
+Repayment mortgages are the most common types of mortgage products.
+Each month you will repay part of the capital (the amount you borrowed), and part of the interest.

 How to calculate the monthly payment on a £150,000 mortgage

-If you’re thinking about getting a mortgage for £150,000, you’ll probably want to know how much the monthly repayment would be.
+If you’re thinking about getting a mortgage of £150,000, you’ll want to know how much the monthly repayment would be.
 You may do a manual calculation for this, but the method for calculating the payment for a capital and interest mortgage is very hard, so we propose that you use a repayments calculator instead.
-Of course, you may still use a mortgage repayments calculator to figure out an interest-only mortgage, but it is also far easier to figure it out yourself.
-Use this simple calculation:

 Your monthly repayment = the amount of the loan x interest rate, divided by 12 (the months of the year)